freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-38.english.md

 ## Description
 <section id='description'>

-Use another `style` function to set the `text-anchor` to `end`.
+Add another `style` function to set the `text-anchor` to `end`.
 This will change the spot that each text element rotates around to the `end` of the element so they will align better.
 </section>

 ## Instructions